 A Position Statement was published in November 2020.
 This reflected on the information received through the call for ideas engagement programme.
-The Position Statement confirmed expectations for NPF4, which included development that reduces the need to travel, in line with <a href="mailto:theta:thet
+The Position Statement confirmed expectations for NPF4, which included development that reduces the need to travel, in line with the concept of 20 minute neighbourhoods.